Podshot/MCEdit-Unified/README.md

 -- D.C.-G. (LaChal)

+## Random splash screens

+MCEdit now displays random splash screens at startup.

+You can make your own and add it in the `splashes` folder.
+The name of the file dos not matter.
+Just pay attention it is a PNG image.

+There isn't any MCEdit setting to enable or disable this feature for now.
+The `splash` file in the MCEdit install folder handles it.
+It is a plain text file, and it contains the name of an image to be used as a splash screen.

+To unactivate the random splash screens, edit the `splash` file and delete its content.
+If you delete the file, it will be generated again, and the feature activated.

 ## Running from source

 MCEdit-Unified is written in Python using a variety of open source modules.
 When developing it is recommended to use virtualenv to keep dependencies sane and for easy deployment.
 You'll need Python 2.7 (Python 3 is not supported) at a minimum before getting started.
 Easy_install / pip is reccommended.